wildanvin/fleek-portfolio/content/articles/my-first-article/index.md

 ---
-title: "This is an exemplary article for the blog."
+title: 'This is an exemplary article for the blog.'
-description: "This description will be used for the article listing and search results on Google."
+description: 'This description will be used for the article listing and search results on Google.'
-date: "2021-05-28"
+date: '2021-05-28'
 banner:
-  src: "../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg"
+  src: '../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg'
-  alt: "First Markdown Post"
+  alt: 'First Markdown Post'
   caption: 'Photo by <u><a href="https://unsplash.com/photos/Nc5Q_CEcY44">Florian Olivo</a></u>'
 categories:
-  - "Setup"
+  - 'Setup'
-  - "Tutorial"
+  - 'Tutorial'
 keywords:
-  - "Example"
+  - 'Example'
-  - "Gatsby"
+  - 'Gatsby'
-  - "Markdown"
+  - 'Markdown'
-  - "Blog"
+  - 'Blog'
 ---

 ## Code block test